 An “exhaustive plan” to improve the appearance of Breeze, the look and feel of the Plasma desktop, and the design direction taken by many of the native apps that run on the Plasma desktop is KDE’s roadmap for the year, according to Graham.

 Some efforts in this area are said be underway, while others are pending development.
-Because the nature of UI work is often multi-faceted and intertwined, don’t expect an overnight overhaul to the interface — but do keep an ear out for the quiet trickle of changes creeping in!
+Because the nature of UI work is often multi-faceted and intertwined, don’t expect an overnight overhaul to the interface — but do keep an eye out as changes start creeping in!

 SimpleMenu vs Kickoff